Windsor

 Weather

-Windsor experiences a mild climate with warm summers and cold winters.
-Average summer temperatures range from 20°C to 30°C, while winter temperatures can drop below freezing.
-The city receives moderate rainfall throughout the year.
+Windsor experiences a humid continental climate with warm summers and cold winters.
+Average temperatures range from 20°C to 30°C in summer and -6°C to -1°C in winter.
+The city receives moderate rainfall throughout the year, with occasional thunderstorms in the summer.

 Language